emptymalei/deep-learning/dl/index.md

 # Time Series Forecasting using Deep Learning

 Forecasting the future is a valuable superpower.
 As the amount of data increases, time series forecasting using deep learning is a fast-growing field.
 It is trendy, not only as LinkedIn debates but also in academic papers.
-We created the following chart using [the keyword "deep learning forecasting" on dimensions.ai](https://app.dimensions.ai/analytics/publication/overview/timeline?search_mode=content&search_text=deep%20learning%20forecasting&search_type=kws&search_field=full_search&year_from=2015&year_to=2021)).[@dimensionsai]
+We plotted the number of related publications per year using [the keyword "deep learning forecasting" on dimensions.ai](https://app.dimensions.ai/analytics/publication/overview/timeline?search_mode=content&search_text=deep%20learning%20forecasting&search_type=kws&search_field=full_search&year_from=2015&year_to=2021)).[@dimensionsai]

 <figure markdown>
   ![deep-learning-forecasting-dimension-ai](assets/images/deep-learning-forecasting-dimension-ai.png)